-The UID button can be used to display the HPE ProLiant Pre-boot Health Summary when the server will not power on.
-For more information, see the latest HPE iLO User Guide on the Hewlett Packard Enterprise website.
+The UID button can be used to display the Server Health Summary when the server will not power on.
+For more information, see the latest HPE iLO 5 User Guide on the Hewlett Packard Enterprise website.

 Front panel LED power fault codes